Gustavo Bueno: Philosophical materialism

 Philosophical materialism is a systematic doctrine about the structure of reality, characterized by its opposition to monistic materialism (typical of dialectical materialism) and to monistic idealism or spiritualism of theology.
 However philosophical materialism is a pluralism of rationalism, that postulates the uniqueness of the world as a development of a general ontological matter that does not reduce to the empirical world.
 Philosophical materialism denies, against monistic continuity, and in agreement with the principle of the symploké that, "everything has an influence in everything" and denies, against pluralistic atomism that, "nothing has an influence in anything".

-With respect to traditional materialism, philosophical materialism has a common characteristic, the denial of spiritualism, and the denial of spiritual essence.
-But unlike other materialism, philosophical materialism does not reduce materialism to the denial of supernatural things.
-Philosophical materialism admits the reality of incorporeal things: for example the real relation (not mental) of the distance that exists between two bottles of water that are on a table is as real as two corporeal bottles.
-This distance is incorporeal material and is not spiritual.
-With this criterion the concept of matter is redefined for philosophy and shows a more precise word than matter, the stroma.

-This system has several aspects to be described: